BrunoProgramming/cme-ftp-downloader/README.md

 =============================

 This repository contains an XML settlement file downloader for the CME Group's website.

+TODO
+====

+Add archive downloader